2mau/ParProg/assignment07_Sexten/README.md

   <sub>In case you are interested: For further events relevant to the CPU type on LCC2 and short event descriptions, see Table 19-23 on pages 415-438 of the [Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 3B: System Programming Guide, Part 2](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3b-part-2-manual.html).
 It lists all events that can be counted with `perf` on our hardware.</sub>

 - Enter the wall clock time of the sequential program and the auto-vectorized version with size 2048 and 1e6 repetitions to the spreadsheet linked on Discord.
+## Solution

+Vectorization gives a speedup.
+Increasing the Vector size will decrease the speedup
+The Solution was still the same in my case
+Interesting note: On my local machine the speedup was round about 3.
+Seems like modern CPUs are a lot better using vectorization

 ## Exercise 2 (1 Point)